munificent/journal/_posts/2016-06-16-long-names-are-long.md

 In practice, this means that the more deeply nested a name is, the more surrounding context it has.
 That in turn means it usually has a shorter name.
 The effect is that identifiers with shorter scopes have shorter names.

-### 4. Omit nonce words that don't mean much of anything
+### 4. Omit words that don't mean much of anything

 I used to see this a lot in the game industry.
 Some people succumb to the temptation to inflate their identifiers by adding Serious Business sounding words.
 I guess it makes their code feel more important and, by extension, makes *them* feel more important.